Food Fun & News

 What’s the difference between “stuffing” and “dressing”?

 Technically, dressing is stuffing that’s cooked outside the turkey, but it’s really just cultural/regional semantics.
+This is what your favorite Thanksgiving dish says about you.

 How do you fix dry stuffing?

 Pour on some stock, cover with foil, and pop it in the oven.
+And just be glad you’re not experiencing these hilariously disastrous Thanksgiving helpline calls.

 What’s an easy, basic gravy?